310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 For better or for worse, you really do have normal parents.

-So when trying to explain to them that their son is now an idol and has gotten fairly popular, it doesn’t really seem to sink in for them.
+So when trying to explain to them that their son is now an idol who’s gotten fairly popular, it doesn’t really seem to sink in for them.

 My parents are the same.
 When I tell them that I've got a lot of jobs going on and that it's a lot of hard work, they always reply with something like “Look at you, sounding like an adult! ♪”